Feeding Your Toddler

 Let your child decide: which foods to eat and how much.

 The WIC Program can help answer your nutrition questions.
-If you believe your child qualifies for WIC, contact your local WIC Office at 1-800-26BIRTH.
+If you believe your child qualifies for WIC, contact 211 for the phone number of your local WIC Office.